-The House of Memories is a museum dementia awareness training programme developed and delivered by National Museums Liverpool.
-You can read more about the success of the first phase of the scheme in the evaluation report (pdf) or watch a video to find out more.
+House of Memories is a museum dementia awareness training programme developed and delivered by National Museums Liverpool.
+You can read more about the success of the scheme in our evaluation report (pdf) or watch a video to find out more.

 The training centres on the fantastic objects, archives and life stories, held within National Museums Liverpool.
 It aims to provide social care staff (in care home and home care settings) with new skills and resources to share with people living with dementia, that will positively contribute to their wellbeing and quality of life, and offer potential alternatives to medication.

 The training programme is a whole day workshop session at the Museum of Liverpool.
 There is no charge for this training.

 This training is aimed at people working in the health, housing and social care sector.
 We recommend that family carers and community volunteers sign up for our new House of Memories dementia awareness for family carers programme instead.

 Health and social care workshop dates